ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry/README.md

 ### Configuration of a platform instance:
 :hand: You cannot enable DGT-Connector feature using feature sets.

-- Once approved by CEM, the feature will enabled and configured for you by CEM.
+- Once approved by CEM, they will enable and configure.
 - Part of the shared configuration has already been set globally on production and playground environments by the DevOps in the common "settings.php" file.